 I’ve been here alone with the kids the last two nights while the husband has been in Chicago on business.
-Tuesday night went fairly smoothly, except for David, who is exceedingly attached to his daddy.
+Tuesday night went fairly smoothly, except for D, who is exceedingly attached to his daddy.
 He was having a really hard time holding back the tears when it was time for him to go to bed, but he was very brave and did manage to go to sleep on his own.
 I was able to get a full night’s sleep.
 Oh happy day!
 Or should I say, Oh happy night!

-All was well until about 10PM when Caroline came wandering downstairs, burning up with a fever of 104.
+All was well until about 10PM when C came wandering downstairs, burning up with a fever of 104.
 The strange thing about this fever is, it doesn’t seem to make her lethargic, which is her typical fever reaction.
 Rather, it has an effect on her that is not unlike a four-year-old on speed.
 And remember, this is the child who LIKES to be sick.
 Needless to say, the rest of my visit with my friend was a series of interruptions.

 After she left, I locked the doors and headed on upstairs to bed, where I found my son, sound asleep, lying spread-eagle, somehow managing to take up the entirety of my queen-size bed.
-Caroline and I managed to finagle ourselves into a spot in the bed, and I began to drift off to never-never-land while she asked me such important and life-altering questions as, “Is American Idol on tomorrow?” and, “Am I going to still be sick in the morning?”
+C and I managed to finagle ourselves into a spot in the bed, and I began to drift off to never-never-land while she asked me such important and life-altering questions as, “Is American Idol on tomorrow?” and, “Am I going to still be sick in the morning?”

 Remember, this is the 4-year-old-on-speed.
-In the thirty minutes that I was dozing off to sleep, I think she complained of being too hot at least ten times, tossed and turned and cavorted into a different sleeping position about every 15 seconds, asked to go potty one time (of course I have to take her, because heaven forbid she actually walk two feet into our master bathroom by herself), complained that David was touching her 26 times, and asked for more “med-sin” 133 times.
+In the thirty minutes that I was dozing off to sleep, I think she complained of being too hot at least ten times, tossed and turned and cavorted into a different sleeping position about every 15 seconds, asked to go potty one time (of course I have to take her, because heaven forbid she actually walk two feet into our master bathroom by herself), complained that D was touching her 26 times, and asked for more “med-sin” 133 times.
 (She not only likes being sick, she loves “med-sin”.)

 Was it a full moon last night?
 Does anyone know?